Excess energy of an ultracold Fermi gas in a trapped geometry: Corrected excess energy

 \subsection{Chemical potential in a closed form of temperature}

-However, If we want to plot the excess energy with respect to $T$ we need to know the temperature dependence of $\mu_\sigma^{(0)}$ from Eqn.(5).
-But it is impossible to know in a closed form as the inverse of a polylog function does not exist.
-There is no other way but to get $\mu_\sigma^{(0)}$ in a closed form without approximation.
-However, whether an approximate $\mu_\sigma^{(0)}$ is good can be justified from the exact graphical solutions which might have been used by DeMarco and Jin \cite{jin}.
+If we want to plot the excess energy (in Eqn.(15)) with respect to $T$, we need to know the temperature dependence of $\mu_\sigma^{(0)}$ from Eqn.(5).
+But, it is impossible to be known as the inverse of a polylog function does not exist.
+There is no other way but to get $\mu_\sigma^{(0)}$ in a closed form without an approximation.
+However, whether an approximate $\mu_\sigma^{(0)}$ is good can be justified from the exact graphical solutions which might have been used by DeMarco and Jin for plotting the ideal gas prediction \cite{jin}.
 In the following we prescribe an approximate method for obtaining a good $\mu_\sigma^{(0)}$ in a closed form relevant for the entire range of temperature.

 Let us first investigate the approximate $\mu_\sigma^{(0)}(T)$ in the degenerate regime ($T/T_F\ll1$).
 For $\frac{T}{T_F}\rightarrow0$, Fermi functions follow Sommerfeld's asymptotic formula \cite{pathria}